Deneisha98/qr-code-generator/README.md

  Docker and Python

-For this assignment you will be combining Docker with Python to create a program that generates a QR code PNG file that contains a URL.
-The QR code can be viewed with the camera on your phone to allow a user to click on it and send them to the target website.
-You must make your program generate a QR code that takes someone to your GitHub homepage i.e. https://github.com/kaw393939 <replace mine with yours>
+For this assignment, you will be combining Docker with Python to create a program that generates a QR code PNG file containing a URL.
+The QR code can be viewed with the camera on your phone, allowing a user to click on it and be directed to the target website.
+This program generates a QR code that links to my GitHub homepage at [https://github.com/Deneisha98](https://github.com/Deneisha98).

 ## Setup
 1. Goto Docker.com and Install docker - [https://www.docker.com/get-started/](here)